 To acquaint you with TravelQuest International for a moment, here’s a little background information.
 TravelQuest President Aram Kaprielian grew up within the travel industry and has visited all seven continents.
 Aram and Paul Swart, a master of logistical planning who has led ten previous TravelQuest eclipse trips, first contacted the Sumner County Convention & Visitors Bureau in October 2014.
 TravelQuest then toured Sumner County to select the best viewing location for their America’s Music Cities Total Solar Eclipse Tour.

 The resident “space guru,” Bill Andrews, is an associate editor of “Discover” magazine and has worked as an editor at “Astronomy” magazine.
 Warren Green’s first eclipse trip with TravelQuest was in 2012 in the South Pacific and he joined them again in Svalbard in 2015.
-Just one hour after The Gallatin TN Eclipse Encounter ended, Bill Andrews let the CVB know “that everything went perfectly” on our end!
+Just one hour after The Gallatin TN Eclipse Encounter ended, Bill Andrews let the SCT staff know “that everything went perfectly” on our end!
 “Congratulations on a great event, and thanks again for all your help,” Green said.